<img height="1" width="1" src="https://www.facebook.com/tr?id=2256810414611809&amp;ev=PageView &amp;noscript=1">

 • Ask questions to clarify things you don’t understand.

-Seek to find common ground and address the root cause of the conflict.
+• Seek to find common ground and address the root cause of the conflict.
 Each side should attempt to understand the other and use appropriate listening skills.

 Communicating Clear Expectations

-Communicating clear expectations for employees and overcoming conflict are essential to the resolution process.
+Communicating clear expectations for employees and overcoming conflict is essential to the resolution process.
 The employee handbook should state behavior, respect, and conduct expectations to your other employees.
 It should also lay out how opposing viewpoints can be worked out professionally.

 When Workplace Conflict Becomes Dangerous